 The woman was no primitive.
 She knew that this was just a trick a person’s brain played – seeing faces on the moon and angels in the clouds.
 God wasn’t sitting around shaping clouds to send her messages.

-She understood this, but she never quite understood why this made the reality of it any less wonderous.
+She knew this, but she never quite understood why this made the reality of it any less wonderous.
 That she had a brain which played such a trick.
-And that something as simple as a cloud could make that happen seemed amazing in and of itself.
+That something as simple as a cloud could make that happen was amazing in and of itself.
 The fact that sometimes her seer’s heart could find meaning in the convergence between the tricks of her brain and the randomness of a cloud just made it all the more magic to her.

 *Pareidolia is the technical term for our tendency to see faces or other known things in random things like clouds.